iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 *functions*.

 Functions are written in source files, and we have one ready, `hello.clj`, so let's write the following function definition in that file.
+We'll write the function `(hello who)`, which returns an English greeting for the user.

 Functions are defined with `defn`:

 ~~~ {.clojure}
 (defn hello [who]